Political journalism: Supporters and opponents

 Proponents of civic journalism are steadfast on certain issues.
 They believe that integrating journalism into the democratic process helps to inform voters and makes them more aware of what is occurring in the political sphere.
 Including this, it could make a difference in the democratic process if all voters were equally informed.
-An important aspect is ensuring that the information received by the public is all accurate and fact-checked.
-That is an important aspect that sometimes gives journalism, and certain news sources, a bad reputation, as previously mentioned.
 Accuracy in political news and journalism can enable voters to be more involved in the democratic process.
 Civic journalism itself is the process of integrating journalism into the democratic process and allowing voters and the media to play a more active role rather than being witnesses and bystanders in what happens in the political sphere.
-Moreover, technology also plays an active role in educating voters and determining viewpoints.